 A Grand Jury is an independent body consisting of 23 members of the community, with 12 affirmative votes needed in order to return an indictment.
 Its proceedings are conducted confidentially.
 An assistant prosecutor will elicit witness testimony before the Grand Jury to establish whether or not there is probable cause for the return of an indictment.
 Upon hand-up of an indictment by the Grand Jury, the case is transferred to the Trial Section for disposition.

 The Drug Court program is a cooperative effort with the Court that endeavors to give prison-eligible defendants an opportunity to avail themselves of drug rehabilitation.
 This may include rigorous probation with out-patient or long-term in-patient treatment.
-The assigned assistant prosecutors screen the cases to ensure the defendant meets the legal and residency requirements of the program, works out a plea agreement with the defense attorney and participates in monitoring the participants for compliance with the program.
+The assigned assistant prosecutor screens the cases to ensure the defendant meets the legal and residency requirements of the program, works out a plea agreement with the defense attorney and participates in monitoring the participants for compliance with the program.